Nicholas-Smirnov/WarGame/README.md

 # WarGame
-This is a simple war game made with Java UI.
+This is a basic war game made with Java UI.
+Hope you enjoy!